quincy928/BDB-2023/README.md

 - **Notebooks:** The repository includes Jupyter notebooks detailing the step-by-step process of data exploration, preprocessing, modeling, and feature analysis.

 - **Data:** The 'data' directory contains the raw and processed datasets used throughout the project.
+Note that the tracking data files were too large and can instead be found [here](https://www.kaggle.com/competitions/nfl-big-data-bowl-2024/data)

 - **Animation:** This section houses the function for animating plays from the tracking data